michaelglenister/MODE-TASK/docs/source/nma_tut.rst

 The script will produce a folder named VISUALISE.
 For every mode that you give to **visualiseVector.py** two files will be produced:

 1) A VISUAL PDB file.
-This can be opened in VMD and visualised as a set of 100 frames.
+This can be opened in VMD and visualised as a set of 50 frames.

 2) An VISUAL_ARROWS txt file.
 This file contains a Tcl script that can be copied into the VMD TK console.
 The script plots as set of arrows indicating the direction of each atom.

+**Visualising the results in VMD**

+1) Open VMD.
+2) To load the VISUAL_802.pdb file click the following tabs: ``File >> New Molecule >> Browse >> Select VISUAL_802.pdb.``
+3) The VISUAL_802.pdb file contains a set of 50 frames of the eigenvectors of mode 802.
+This can be visualised as a movie by click on the Play button.
+The frame set can also be coloured to the user's desire using the options under the Graphics >> Representations tab.
+4) The VISUAL_ARROWS txt file contains a script that can be copied and pasted straight into the Tk Console in VMD: Extensions >> Tk Console
+5) To obtain a clearer observation change the background to white: Graphics >> Colors >> Categories >> Display >> Names >> Background >> Colors >> White
+6) To obtain only the arrows, delete all frames of the VISUAL_802.pdb molecules: Right click on the number of frames >> Delete frames >> Delete frames 0 to 49.

 Mean square fluctuation (MSF)